Derry provided much needed rest and relaxation to Allied

 Some crew members came from Northern Ireland and others met their future wives there.
 And some like Jack Bolton (near left) did both.
 Jack did not fancy being a foot slogging soldier so travelled the twenty miles from his home at Strabane to Belfast for a medical and joined the Royal Navy.
 After basic training at HMS Arthur in Skegness (wheree eight men were killed in a bombing raid) and a three month course as a torpedoman at Devonport he was drafted to HMS Venomous at Londonderry.
 Venomous was at sea escorting Arctic Convoy PQ.15 to Murmansk and Jack stayed in a boarding house for a month until her return.
 The girl he was courting and later married was working in a shirt factory across the road from the naval base.
 Jack joined Venomous in June 1942 as Seaman Torpedoman, AB(ST), Official Number D/JX 342131.
 He will be 93 on the 22 February 2016 and lives in Telford, Shropshire, but still has family in Northern Ireland.

-Jack was in the same mess as "Micky" (Joseph) Addis, a Bosun's Mate, ON SSX17322 (below left), who joined Venomous when she came out of Reserve in 1939.
+Jack Bolton was in the same mess as "Micky" (Joseph) Addis, a Bosun's Mate, ON SSX17322 (below left), who joined Venomous when she came out of Reserve in 1939.
 Addis came from Belfast and having been on the ship so long tended to throw his weight around and was regarded as a bit of a bully by the younger ratings.
 He had his own place in the mess where nobody else was allowed to sit and on one occasion "saved up his daily tot of rum, went on a binge, hit a sailor and was locked up for a few days".

-(AX/19952) was born in Coleraine, fifty miles east of Londonderry, and was in the Merchant Marine (as a cabin boy) before joining the Royal
+(AX/19952) on right was born in Coleraine, fifty miles east of Londonderry, and was in the Merchant Marine (as a cabin boy) before joining the Royal